AndreyKoudr/OnlineRadarSimulator/README.md

 Format of the files can be understood from FillGLBuffers2() in LoadVBO.js.

-The solution (tested in Firefox, Chrome, Opera)
+The solution to CORS problem (tested in Firefox, Chrome, Opera)
 -----------------------------------------------
   <B>Firefox</B>